Co-author: Michelle Norton

 The KiwiSaver providers will also have to show real returns after tax, rather than just simple investment returns that don’t show the true picture.

 Kiwisaver fees eat into your investment nibble by nibble.
 Your statement will show the fees charged on your KiwiSaver account, including annual fees, management fees, and other fees.

 Some fund managers say you should ignore the fees because “it’s growth that matters”.
 Higher risk funds are generally more expensive because they require more active management of the fund.
 The trouble is that there is no guarantee that the fund with the highest fees has the greatest return.

 It’s also worth noting that some funds also charge performance fees, which means the better the return, the higher the fees skimmed off your savings.
 You don’t need to pay a performance fee, so it’s worth looking around before choosing a fund.

 A small difference in fees can really add up over time.
-For a mere 0.51% difference in fees, on an investment balance of $11,500, there’s a difference of $58.65 in annual cost for the fund.
-See the table below, which shows how a small difference can have a great effect on your retirement fund balance.
+For example, a mere 0.51% difference in fees, on an investment balance of $11,500, there’s a difference of $58.65 in annual cost for the fund.

 How your money is invested